-Relational algebra has relations as atomic operands, and various operations on relations (such as select and join) as operators.
+Relational algebra, defined in its basic form by E. F. Codd in 1970, has relations as atomic operands, and various operations on relations (such as select and join) as operators.

 It is the mathematical basis of SQL queries.

 Example relational algebra expression: